bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ![Shipping App Overview](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Shipping%20App%20Overview.png 'Shipping Provider API')

-### Single-carrier versus multi-carrier apps
+### Single-carrier versus multi-carrier shipping providers

-A single-carrier app offers one service, for example, USPS.
-A multi-carrier app offers more than one service, for example, USPS, DHL, and Canada Post.
-In both cases, BigCommerce registers only one shipping carrier with your app.
-If your app is multi-carrier, the registered carrier provides quotes from multiple downstream carriers.
+A single-carrier shipping provider offers one service, for example, USPS.
+A multi-carrier shipping provider offers more than one service, for example, USPS, DHL, and Canada Post.
+In both cases, BigCommerce registers only one shipping carrier with the provider.
+If you are a multi-carrier shipping provider, the registered carrier provides quotes from multiple downstream carriers.

 BigCommerce makes a distinction between single-carrier and multi-carrier shipping providers when we register your app.
-The primary difference is how quotes display in the customer's cart at checkout.
-If your app is registered as a single carrier, the name of the carrier providing the quote appears beside the name of the shipping quote in the customer's list of shipping rate options.
+Your carrier status affects how quotes display in the customer's cart at checkout.
+Specifically, if your app is registered as a single carrier, the name of the carrier providing the quote appears beside the name of the shipping quote in the customer's list of shipping rate options.
 The carrier name does not appear in quotes from multi-carrier apps.
 The following images illustrate the difference:

 ![Single-carrier quote example](https://storage.googleapis.com/bigcommerce-production-dev-center/images/Single%20Carrier%20Example.png 'Single-carrier quote example')